elastic/ecs/.github/ISSUE_TEMPLATE/feature-request.md

 --
 <!--
-Please first search existing issues for the feature you are requesting; it may already exist, even as a closed issue.
+Please first search existing issues for the feature you are requesting; it may already exist as an open issue.
 -->

 <!-- Describe the feature. -->